connectrpc/connectrpc.com/docs/faq.md

 and the architecture has some fundamental limitations that may be surprising.
 We encourage you to give it a try and report any issues you find to Go or connect-go to help bring WASM in Go forward.

+### Why am I seeing a "stream error: stream ID 5; INTERNAL_ERROR; received from peer" error message after X seconds?

+The Go HTTP server has a read or write timeout configured.
+This timeout applies to the entire operation duration, even for streaming calls.
+So if an operation takes longer than that, the server closes the stream and clients can see the above error message.

 ## TypeScript and JavaScript